 According to the 2000 Census, Salem has 46.7 percent low- and moderate-income residents.
-Further, the Massachusetts Department of Revenue reports that Salem's median household income in 2000 of \$44,033 ranked 286 out of 351 cities and towns in the Commonwealth.
+Further, the Massachusetts

+Department of Revenue reports that Salem's median household income in 2000 of \$44,033 ranked 286 out of 351 cities and towns in the Commonwealth.
 Salem has not been immune from the current economic crisis and the resulting job losses.
-As of January, 2011, the unemployment rate in Salem was 8.9%, compared to 8.3% statewide.
-For these reasons, the City of Salem is committed to continuing efforts to stimulate economic development in order to create jobs.
+However, there are some signs of improvement.
+For example, as of December, 2011, the unemployment rate in Salem was 6.5% (down from 8.9% the year before) While this data is encouraging, there is considerable work to be done, and the City of Salem is committed to continuing efforts to stimulate economic development in order to create jobs.
 DPCD works to bring new employers to the city, while retaining jobs by helping existing businesses improve their commercial infrastructure or expand their operations.
 The improved vitality in our neighborhood and downtown commercial districts has the additional benefit of providing goods and services locally and of stabilizing neighborhoods, as well as improving public safety.
 In the coming fiscal year, the city will continue to redevelop commercial districts and work aggressively to attract employers who provide good jobs at good wages for Salem residents.